learnk8s/learnk8s.io/src/microsAuthentication/content.md

 When a client makes any request to it, the API component:

-1. Issues an HTTP GET request to the data store with the token linked to the Service Account.
+1. Issues an HTTP GET request to the data store with its Service Account identity.
 1. Forwards the response.

 You can deploy the app and expose it as a Service in the cluster with: